CollaboRateMgmt/CollaboRate/README.md

    This process may enhance the definition of microtask size later.
 Based on feedback, we may specify more financial weight for tasks with more text.
 Yet non-weighted microtasks are simple and fair enough for immediate use.
 In some cases, more pay for tasks with more text, may motivate crowd members to inflate the text of the child tasks.

-   A task may refer to external data to be analyzed/processed.
+   A task that has no programming logic part left, may refer to data to be searched for in an external location (not in the text of the task).
 In this case, the task can be broken down into:
-   - A child task that is based on the first/next data part to be analyzed/processed
+   - A leaf child task that is based on the first/next match of the manual search
-   - A child task that is based on the remaining data part to be analyzed/processed
+   - A child task that is based on the remaining external location(s) to be searched

    If you come across a task that cannot be broken down into 2 parts, but needs to be directly broken down into more than 2 parts, let us know!